mousepawmedia/devdocs/source/admin/accounts.rst

 Our Discourse instance's account management is delegated entirely to our GitLab instance.
-Users will need to sign up there with their GitLab account *before* you can grant them permissions.
+Users will need to sign up there with their GitLab account -before* you can grant them permissions.

 Once they've created their account, go to :guilabel:`Admin` and :guilabel:`Users`.
 Click :guilabel:`New` to sort by newly created accounts,